CottageLabs/Co-design/README.md

     define('MYSQL_PASSWORD', 'SOME-PASSWORD');
     define('MYSQL_SCHEMA', 'codesign_production');
     ?>

+Edit 'app/system/core/conf.php' and set these variables to the full local path of this repository.
+(Keep the /app/ suffix in the first variable):
+    define("SYSTEM_DIR", "/Users/martyn/development/co-design/app/");
+    [...]
+    define('SYS_ROOTDIR', "/Users/martyn/development/co-design/");

 Create an `.htaccess` file in the root application folder.
 The application should be served with Apache.
 Configure the following rewrite rules, to ensure